 These security-related risks include:

-- Theft and robbery – Since black-market marijuana doesn’t seem to be going away anytime soon, theft and robbery should always be at the forefront of any dispensary’s security plan.
+- Theft and robbery – Since black-market marijuana doesn’t seem to be going away anytime soon, theft and robbery should always be at the forefront of any dispensary’s security plan in Illinois.
 Dispensaries face both the risk of passive theft by an employee or customer making off with product while someone’s back is turned or aggressive, smash-and-grab robberies that can involve deadly weapons.

 - Cyber attacks – When Canada legalized recreational marijuana in 2018, it focused security regulations primarily around data protection.
 Some may say that with crime rates that pale in comparison to the U.S., it would make sense for our neighbor to the north to focus on cyber-related security.
 But, in fact, dispensaries in any part of the world should.
 As more mature businesses harden their cyber defenses, hackers set their sights on smaller businesses that aren’t as well protected or trained to recognize and preempt an attack.
 Given the value of dispensaries’ products, they are more vulnerable than many other types of businesses to inventory hacking.
 Plus, most state regulations require internet-based surveillance and alarm systems: yet more entry points for a would-be hacker.